drimtajm/bluetooth/README.md

 Prerequisites
 -------------
 1. Install Bluez (5.10)
+   Install libbluetooth-dev and bluez-hcidump
-2. To enable the bluetooth adapter and put it in scan mode, do:<br>
+2. To enable the bluetooth adapter, check it and put it in scan mode, do:<br>
 <pre>
    sudo hciconfig hci0 up
+   sudo hciconfig -a
    sudo hciconfig hci0 piscan
 </pre>